SkoolNotes/Taproot/2020BIO101/KBhBIO101DNAReplication.md

 ### DNA "flexing" (what's the actual word?)
 The primed DNA is broken and rejoined in order to reduce strain caused by unzipping.
 Topoisomerase is responsible for relieving unwinding-induced.

-* Open the DNA at an arbuiturary point using the Helicase
+### The actual process of replication
-	* Uses two helicase => one open rightward, and one leftward.
-The movement of the helicase opening the DNA is called the "fork movement"
+In this step, DNA polymerease does we came here to do.

-	* DNA polymerase could only add nucleotides 5' to 3'
+Because DNA polymerase could only add nucleotides 5' to 3', there is two types of styles of copying depending on which of the two
 * As helicase open a little bit of the DNA, polymerases rushes to copy the area that opened
 	* In the **leading** strand (3' to 5'), polymerase will run alongside the helicase for they are opening and replicating on the same direction
 	* In the **lagging** strand (5' to 3'), polymerase will wait until the helicate opens a little segment, and rushes forward and move backwards
 		* NOTE: the lagging strand...
 1) takes longer to transcribe 2) is done in small chunks (each "rush forward").
 Each chunk is called an ogazaki fragment

 ![leadinglagging.png](leadinglagging.png)

 * DNA polymersease will REQUIRE a double-stranded area to begin work from, so Primase synthesize already double-stranded RNA primers that DNA polymerease could bootstrap to the single-stranded DNA to begin the replication process (think: create-react-app)